 The Company recognizes revenue from product sales and considers performance obligations satisfied when the customer obtains control of the product, which is generally upon shipment or delivery, depending on the delivery terms specified in the sales agreement.
+The Company acts as the principal in its customer arrangements and therefore records revenue on a gross basis.
 When arrangements include multiple performance obligations, the total transaction price of the contract is allocated to each performance obligation based on the estimated relative standalone selling prices of the promised goods or services underlying each performance obligation.
 The point in time upon which shipment or delivery occurs is the most faithful depiction of when control of the goods transfers to the customer.
-Variable consideration such as rebates, sales discounts, and sales returns are estimated and treated as a reduction of revenue in the same period the related revenue is recognized.
+Variable consideration such as rebates, chargebacks, sales discounts, and sales returns are estimated and treated as a reduction of revenue in the same period the related revenue is recognized.
 These estimates are based on contractual terms, historical practices and current trends, and are adjusted as new information becomes available.
 Revenues exclude any taxes that the Company collects from customers and remits to tax authorities.

-Additional disclosures regarding the Company's accounting for revenue recognition are provided in Note 7.
+Additional disclosures regarding the Company's accounting for revenue recognition are provided in Note 8.

-Cash Equivalents
+Cash and Cash Equivalents